tillitis/tillitis-key1/doc/system_description/software.md

 will send a raw binary targeted to be loaded at `0x4000_7000` in the device.

-  1. The host sends the User Supplied Secret (USS) by using the `FW_CMD_LOAD_USS` command and gets a `FW_RSP_LOAD_USS` back.
+  1. The host sends the `FW_CMD_LOAD_APP` command with the size of the device app and the user-supplied secret as arguments and and gets a `FW_RSP_LOAD_APP` back.
-  2. The host sends the size of the app by using the `FW_CMD_LOAD_APP_SIZE` command.
-  3. The firmware executes `FW_CMD_LOAD_APP_SIZE` command, which stores the application size into `APP_SIZE`, and sets `APP_ADDR` to zero.
-A `FW_RSP_LOAD_APP_SIZE` reponse is sent back to the host, with the status of the action (ok/fail).
-  4. If the the host receive a sucessful response, it will send multiple `FW_CMD_LOAD_APP_DATA` commands, together containing the full application.
+  2. If the the host receive a sucessful response, it will send multiple `FW_CMD_LOAD_APP_DATA` commands, together containing the full application.
-  5. For each received `FW_CMD_LOAD_APP_DATA` command the firmware places the data into `0x4000_7000` and upwards.
-The firmware replies with a `FW_RSP_LOAD_APP_DATA` response to the host for each received block.
+  3. On receiving`FW_CMD_LOAD_APP_DATA` commands the firmware places the data into `0x4000_7000` and upwards.
+The firmware replies with a `FW_RSP_LOAD_APP_DATA` response to the host for each received block except the last data block.
-  6. When the final block of the application image is received, we measure the application by computing a BLAKE2s digest over the entire application,
+  4. When the final block of the application image is received with a `FW_CMD_LOAD_APP_DATA`, the firmware measure the application by computing a BLAKE2s digest over the entire application.
+Then firmware send back the `FW_RSP_LOAD_APP_DATA_READY` response containing the measurement.

-     The Compound Device Identifier is computed by using the `UDS`, the measurement of the application, and the `USS`, and placed in the `CDI` register.
-Then `0x4000_7000` is written to `APP_ADDR`.
+  5. The Compound Device Identifier (CDI) is then computed by using the `UDS`, the measurement of the application, and the `USS`, and placed in the `CDI` register.
+Then the start address of the device app, `0x4000_7000`, is written to `APP_ADDR` and the size to `APP_SIZE` to let the device application know where it is loaded and how large it is, if it wants to relocate in RAM.
-     The final `FW_RSP_LOAD_APP_DATA` response is sent to the host, completing the loading.

-NOTE: The firmware uses SPRAM for data and stack.
-We need to make sure that the application image does not overwrite the firmware's running state.
-The application should probably do a similar relocation for stack/data at reset, as the firmware does.
-Further; the firmware need to check application image is sane.
-The shared firmware data area (e.g. `.data` and the stack must be cleared prior launching the application.
+  6. The firmware now starts the application by switching to application mode by writing to the `SWITCH_APP` register.
+In this mode the MMIO region is restricted; e.g. some registers are removed (`UDS`), and some are switched from read/write to read-only.
+This is outlined in the memory map below.

+     The firmware now executes assembler code that writes zeros to stack and data of the firmware, then jumps to what's in `APP_ADDR` which starts device app execution.

+     There is now no other means of getting back from application mode to firmware mode than resetting/power cycling the device.

+### User-supplied Secret (USS)

+USS is a 32 bytes long secret provided by the user.
+Typically a host program gets a passphrase from the user and then does KDF of some sort, for instance a BLAKE2s, to get 32 bytes which it sends to the firmware to be part of the CDI computation.

-### CDI computation
+### Compound Device Identifier (CDI) computation

 The CDI is computed by: